- 180 grams confectioner's sugar

 Once the curd is cool, pipe or spoon a small amount in the middle of half the macaron shells, then top with another gently.
 Store in the refrigerator for 24 hours before serving for a more intense flavor.
 Time spent together allows the lemony goodness of both elements bloom!

-If you’d like to fill your lemon macarons with buttercream instead of curd – or even both! – use the vanilla buttercream recipe found here, whisking in two lemon’s worth of zest and a couple tablespoons of Limoncello if you dare!
+If you'd like to fill your lemon macarons with buttercream instead of curd - or even both! - use this French vanilla buttercream recipe, and whisk in two lemons worth of zest and a couple of tablespoons of Limoncello if you dare!